- How Miss Rutherford Got Her Groove Back

 - Her favorite ‘costume movie’ is Gone with the Wind.

 - As much as she’s always enjoyed writing, it was never something that she thought she’d make a career of, but rather something she imagined would make a good hobby one day.
 Fortunately, her opinion about that has changed.
-She now hopes to publish a whole string of Regency period romances.

 - She used to love acting and has played both the wicked witch in a Snow Whitepantomime, Adriana in Shakespeare’s A Comedy of Errors and an old, dying woman in Oliver Twist.